tezedge/tezedge-docs/contents/tezedge/baking-monitoring.md

     When we receive a block from the **network**, this value represents the delay since we first saw this block.
 This means that one of the rows will contain a 0 value.
 This means that the node first saw this block when this peer sent it to the node.  \
  \
-When the baker **injects** a block this value represents the delay between baking the block and receiving the block back from the peers.
+When the baker **injects** a block this value represents the delay between sending the baked block's header to the network and receiving the block back from the peers.

 2. `HEADER SENT` - The time delay between the application of the block and it being sent to the network.
 3. `OP REQUESTED` - The time between sending the block to the network and the time we receive a request for the content of the block.